-Kari Bø, Professor, Msc, PhD, PT, Exercise scientist Norwegian School of Sport Sciences, Department of Sports Medicine Oslo, Norway

-A recent Cochrane review has concluded that women without prior urinary incontinence (UI) who received intensive antenatal pelvic floor muscle training (PFMT) were 56% less likely than those who received no PFMT to report UI in late pregnancy, and about 30% less likely to report UI by 6 months postpartum.
-Women with persistent UI 3 months after delivery who received PFMT were 20% less likely than those who did not receive PFMT to report UI 12 months after delivery and women receiving PFMT after delivery were also about half as likely to report fecal incontinence as those who received no
+Kari Bø, Professor, Msc, PhD, PT, Exercise scientist Norwegian School of Sport Sciences, Department of Sports Medicine Oslo, Norway.
+Akershus University Hospital, Department of Obstetrics and Gynecology, Lørenskog, Norway A recent Cochrane review (Hay-Smith et al 2008) has concluded that women without prior urinary incontinence (UI) who received intensive antenatal pelvic floor muscle training (PFMT) were 56% less likely than those who received no PFMT to report UI in late pregnancy, and about 30% less likely to report UI by 6 months postpartum.
+Women with persistent UI 3 months after delivery who received PFMT were 20% less likely than those who did not receive PFMT to report UI 12 months after delivery and women receiving PFMT after delivery were also about half as likely to report fecal incontinence as those who received no PFMT.

-PFMT.
 Given this evidence it is important to find out how many women are doing the exercises and if not, what are the barriers to PFMT.

 In general it is well known that only few of those having UI report their symptoms.
 In a nationwide survey in the US only 45% of those reporting symptoms had talked to the physician about the problem and in 85% of the cases it was the incontinent woman that had raised the issue.
 Only 20% of the participants reported to do PFMT currently.
-McLennan et al found that counseling and information about possible pelvic floor complications occurred significantly less frequently than education on general pregnancy topics in a sample of postpartum women.
+McLennan et al (2005) found that counseling and information about possible pelvic floor complications occurred significantly less frequently than education on general pregnancy topics in a sample of postpartum women.
 46% had not received any information on PFMT.
 The number of women doing PFMT during pregnancy and postpartum varies in different studies and from country to country.
-The variation antenatally is between 16 and 69%.
+The variation antenatally is between 16 and 69% (Mason et al 2001, Mason et al 2001, Mason et al 2001, Chiarelli et al 2003, Bø et al 2006, Whitford et al 2007, Bø et al 2009).
 The variation is likely due to different health care systems with different health care professionals having the responsibility (or not!) to teach PFMT.
-Also the evidence for antenatal training is relatively new, and eg in Australia only 20% had been taught PFMT by a health professional during pregnancy.
-Mason et al found that the information in UK varied from a brief reminder, to exercise in a class with an instructor.
+Also the evidence for antenatal training is relatively new, and eq in Australia only 20% had been taught PFMT by a health professional during pregnancy (Chiarelli et al 2003, Chiarelli et al 2004).
+Mason et al (2001) found that the information in UK varied from a brief reminder, to exercise in a class with an instructor.
 As expected most studies find that PFMT are more frequent postpartum than antenatally.
-Mason et al found that 82% of a group of UK women were doing PFMT 6 weeks postpartum and in a Norwegian study 58% of women were exercising \geq once a week at 6 months postpartum.
-However, these studies may be flawed with low response rates and the true numbers may be lower.
+Mason et al (2001) found that 82% of a group of UK women were doing PFMT 6 weeks postpartum and in a Norwegian study 58% of women were exercising $\geq$ once a week at 6 months postpartum (Bø et al 2007).
+Whitford et al (2007) reported that 60% still did PFMT 6-12 months after delivery.
+However, studies may be flawed with low response rates and the true numbers may be lower.
 Not surprisingly those exercising both during pregnancy and after childbirth are more educated and more likely to participate in regular fitness activities as well.